Bettie Steinberg

-Bettie M. Steinberg holds multiple positions within Northwell Health: Chief Scientific Officer for The Feinstein Institute for Medical Research, Dean of the Elmezzi Graduate School of Molecular Medicine (both in Manhasset, NY), and Chair of the Department of Molecular Medicine at the Hofstra Northwell School of Medicine in Hempstead, NY.
+Bettie M. Steinberg (born 13 June 1937) is an American scientist who studies molecular biology with a focus on the pathophysiology of human papillomaviruses (HPVs).

 Education

-Steinberg did her undergraduate work at the University of California, Riverside, completing her degree in 1959.
-In 1967, she earned a master's degree in Biology from Adelphi University.
-In 1973, she returned to academia for her Ph.D. in microbiology, which she received from the State University of New York, Stony Brook in 1976 for her work on bacterial viruses.
-She then did a postdoctoral fellowship at SUNY Stony Brook, studying mammalian tumor viruses.
+Steinberg completed her undergraduate degree at the University of California, Riverside in 1959.
+She earned a Master's degree in biology from Adelphi University.
+In 1973, she returned to academia for her PhD in microbiology, which she received from the State University of New York, Stony Brook, in 1976 for her work on bacterial viruses; she then did a post-doctoral fellowship at SUNY Stony Brook, studying mammalian tumor viruses.

 Academic appointments

 After her post-doctoral fellowship, Steinberg moved to Columbia University, where she spent two years as a Senior Research Associate.
 She then joined the Department of Otolaryngology at Long Island Jewish Medical Center and joined The Feinstein Institute for Medical Research when it was established in 2000.
-She also holds academic appointments as Professor at the Elmezzi Graduate School and Professor of Molecular Medicine and Otolaryngology at the Hofstra Northwell School of Medicine;.
+She then served as senior advisor and professor at The Feinstein Institute for Medical Research, provost at the Elmezzi Graduate School of Molecular Medicine (both in Manhasset, New York), and professor at the Department of Molecular Medicine at the Hofstra Northwell School of Medicine in Hempstead, NY.

 Principal scientific contributions

-At Long Island Jewish Medical Center, Steinberg began her studies of human papillomaviruses (HPVs) and their role in diseases of the head and neck, especially recurrent respiratory papillomatosis.
-These studies have been supported by grants from the National Institute of Health (NIH) since 1983.
-Steinberg, collaborating with Allan Abramson, M.D., discovered that HPVs establish latent infections, which are the source of recurrent disease.
-Steinberg has dissected the molecular biology of papillomas, discovering that their signaling systems are altered in HPV infection and the cells don’t get the right messages to carry out their normal functions.
+Steinberg began her research on human papillomaviruses (HPVs) and their association with diseases of the head and neck, particularly recurrent respiratory papillomatosis, at Long Island Jewish Medical Center.
+These studies were supported by grants from the National Institute of Health (NIH) beginning in 1983.

+In collaboration with Dr. Allan Abramson, Steinberg contributed to knowledge that HPVs can establish latent infections and can serve as the source of recurrent disease.
+Steinberg also contributed to the study of the cell signaling cascades of papilloma cells.